How A Living Trust Can Help You

 There are three principal advantages to a living trust:

-A properly funded trust will avoid probate at the death of the settlor.
+A properly funded trust will avoid probate at the death of the settler.
 This will save considerable costs and hassle for the beneficiaries.
 For example, on an estate worth $600,000, the statutory executor fee is $15,000.
 The attorney for the executor receives the same statutory fee, and the fees are calculated on the fair market value of the property, without deducting any liens or encumbrances.
 So, the cost of probating a $600,000 estate where the executor and the attorney receive statutory fees would be $30,000.
 All of these fees are avoided with a living trust.
-Although there are some fees involved in administering a living trust after the death of the settlor, they are usually considerably less than the statutory probate fees.
+Although there are some fees involved in administering a living trust after the death of the settler, they are usually considerably less than the statutory probate fees.

 Privacy: With a living trust, there is no one, single document listing all of the decedent's assets and their value at the date of death, which is a matter of public record in a probate estate.
 Also, there is no single public record of how or who receives those assets after the decedent's death.